xronos-inc/xronos-username/README.md

 # xronos-username
-Attempt to reach out to current user of the @xronos handle
+Attempt to reach out to current user of the @xronos handle.
+See https://github.com/xronos-io/xronos-username/issues/1.